-VETERANS VOCATIONAL REHABILITATION (CHAPTER 31)
+VETERANS READINESS & EMPLOYMENT (CHAPTER 31)

-Veterans Vocational Rehabilitation is a program designed to assist service-disabled veterans to obtain suitable employment and promote maximum independence in daily living.
+Veterans Readiness & Employment is a program designed to assist service-disabled veterans to obtain suitable employment and promote maximum independence in daily living.
 Professional counselors from the Department of Veterans Affairs assist in preparing an individual plan, which includes services and financial assistance necessary to complete a designated program.
-Students
+Students seeking additional information pertaining to this type of benefit should contact the Readiness & Employment Department of the Department of Veterans Affairs.
+Financial Aid is available to those who qualify.
+Department of Defense personnel are entitled to consideration for all forms of financial aid that Grantham University makes available to students.

-3.16 FEDERAL STUDENT AID PROGRAMS
+3.11 FEDERAL STUDENT AID PROGRAMS